utaresearch/RealPi2dDIC/Readme.md

 ## License

-This software is licensed under the MIT License.
+This software is licensed under the GPLv3 License.
 See LICENSE.md for more details.